cosmology-tech/code-challenge-v6/README.md

 - [ ] Upon selecting an asset from the ComboBox, the asset list should update to include the chosen asset.
 Likely should have a submit button to confirm.
 - [ ] When the deposit button is clicked, open a modal as follows(Static component.
 No need to add functionalities):
 ![deposit](./deposit.png)
+- [ ] Not required, but if that was simple for you, consider adding the following: A layout, a menu, or some organization

 #### Notes